lcnetdev/scriptshifter/doc/hooks.md

 - `ctx.general`: Configuration general options.
 - `ctx.langsec`: language section (S2R or R2S) of configuration.
 - `ctx.dest`: output string.

-Run after the output has been assembled into a string, before whitespace is stripped off.

 #### Output